 - Enhances chewing and speaking abilities

 With more than 120 million people living with at least one missing tooth, replacing it is easier than ever with a single tooth dental implant.
 Instead of relying on a traditional dental bridge that alters your adjacent healthy teeth, a single implant post can restore the gap left behind by your missing tooth.
-To restore your smile, we can place a single implant below the gumline.
+To restore your smile, we can place a single implant post below the gumline.
 Once you’ve healed from the surgery, we’ll attach a small, metal connector piece called an abutment to the implant.
 This will hold a customized dental crown in place that will fill the space between your teeth.

 Missing Multiple Teeth

-If you’re missing consecutive teeth, we can place a dental bridge that’s secured to two dental implants instead of your existing teeth.
+If you’re missing multiple consecutive teeth, we can place an implant bridge that’s secured to two dental implants instead of your existing teeth.
 We’ll surgically insert two implants at either end of the gap in your smile.
 Once you’ve healed from your procedure, we’ll secure the bridge to the implants, requiring no alteration to your healthy teeth.
 If your teeth are not consecutively missing, an implant partial can be created to fit like a puzzle piece, giving you the full, complete look you deserve.

 Missing All Teeth

 If you are missing all your teeth, it can be a challenge to eat, speak, or smile.
 Fortunately, you do not need to settle for traditional dentures that only rest on top of your gums.
-Instead, we can restore an entire arch of missing teeth by securing a denture using about four to eight dental implants depending on the density of your jawbone.
+Instead, we can restore an entire arch of missing teeth by securing an implant denture using about four to eight dental implants in Collegeville depending on the density of your jawbone.
 This will eliminate any slipping or shifting when you eat or speak.

 Dr. Bradford Plasha has the advanced training that allows him to complete the entire dental implant procedure under one roof, including the placement surgery.
 That means that you’ll be able to stick with the same, trusted team of professionals that you started your treatment with.
 It also makes the entire process more convenient because you won’t have to worry about traveling to multiple dental offices.